2/25/10

 On July 10, 1985, an eight year old boy from a very poor family in Oklahoma City went missing.
 His young life, and that of his brother, had been haunted by extreme poverty, the social stigma and cruelty that can bring, and several related health problems.
 Often dirty and unkempt and wearing clothes long overdue for a wash, he was laughed at by classmates, ignored by adults, and left to his own devices far too much.
 He was awkward and shy.
 Little Robert was starved for affection, yet as cautious as a wily cat who'd had his tale stepped on once too often.

-Did the man initially charged actually commit the murder of an eight year old boy?
+Did the man initially charged actually commit the murder of an eight-year-old boy?
 If this man did not commit the crime - that means someone else did.
-Someone who, since 1985, as been living somewhere with the knowledge of little Robert's last moments.....
+Someone who, since 1985, has been living somewhere with the knowledge of little Robert's last moments.....

 [For all children who have been taken by violence - and the people they have left to mourn them -but especially for ones like Robert whose young life was already marred by circumstances beyond his control - we remember and honor them all.
 We pray, let us do better next time and be there for them before something awful happens and show them a little human kindness.]